Hochelaga-Maisonneuve: Popular culture

-as well as La Question a 100 Piasses and Rue Ontario by Bernard Adamus.
+as well as La question à 100 piasses and Rue Ontario by Bernard Adamus.

 The film Hochelaga directed by Michel Jetté and the documentary East End Forever are also about the neighbourhood.

 Politics

 Hochelaga-Maisonneuve is located in the federal riding of Hochelaga, and represented by MP Soraya Martinez Ferrada of the Liberal Party.

 Provincially it's located in the riding of the same name, and represented by MNA Alexandre Leduc of Québec Solidaire.